ray-project/kuberay/docs/guidance/ingress.md

 ## Ingress Usage

 ### Prerequisite

 It's user's responsibility to install ingress controller by themselves.
-Technically, any ingress controller implementation should work well.
 In order to pass through the customized ingress configuration, you can annotate `RayCluster` object and the controller will pass the annotations to the ingress object.

-### Example: Nginx Ingress on KinD
+### Example: Nginx Ingress on KinD (built-in ingress support)
 ```sh
 # Step1: Create a KinD cluster with `extraPortMappings` and `node-labels`
 cat <<EOF | kind create cluster --config=-